benjaminmeadmore/til/network/subnets.md

 - Resources only have private IPs
 - Use for: Application servers, databases, internal services

-**Key Point**: A subnet is NOT inherently public or private - it's the route table configuration that determines this.
+**Key Point**: A subnet is not inherently public or private - it's the route table configuration that determines this.

 ## availability zones